Sustainable Fish City

 In December 2010, the London Mayor's food advisor Rosie Boycott announced that the Greater London Authority Group (GLA Group) would commit to using healthy and sustainable food for catering provided to the London Metropolitan Police, Transport for London, the London Fire Brigade and the GLA's own staff and events at City Hall.
 Together, these reportedly consume more than 10 million meals a year.
 The commitment includes a promise to use only sustainable fish, adopting the same definition as used by Sustainable Fish City and the London 2012 Olympic and Paralympic Games. [read more...] [read press release...]

 “London Borough Councils buy a lot of fish to be served in schools, hospitals, council offices and at events.
 Millions of pounds of our money are spent on fish every year by London Boroughs, and surveys indicate that the majority of Londoners care deeply about the future of fish and precious marine life.
 So London Boroughs are well placed to make a significant difference with their fish-buying policies.
-It is inspiring to see that half of Boroughs are already taking at least some action, but there is still a long way to go.”
+It is inspiring to see that over a third of Boroughs are now showing leadership, but there is still a way to go.”

 “London spends over £1 billion on fish every year, which is a vital opportunity to invest in sustainable fishing practices and support those fishermen who are doing their best to fish sustainably.
-If all London Boroughs pledged to serve only sustainable fish, what a fantastic legacy that would be from London’s hosting of the 2012 Games.
-Fish stocks can recover if they are managed sustainably and if major fish buyers such as London Boroughs buy only verifiably sustainable fish.
+If all London Boroughs pledged to serve only sustainable fish, that could make a substantial contribution to helping fish stocks to recover.
 London Boroughs pledging to use sustainable fish would be a clear signal to fishermen that their investment in sustainable fishing methods is worthwhile, to promote good fishing livelihoods for years to come.”

-Kath Dalmeny, member of the London Food Board and member of the London 2012 Food Advisory Group that advised on sustainable fish standards for the London 2012 Games
+Kath Dalmeny, member of the London Food Board and member of the London 2012 Food Advisory Group that advised on sustainable fish standards for the London 2012 Olympic and Paralympic Games, which also adopted the Sustainable Fish City fish-buying principles